Neighborhoods in Perth Amboy, New Jersey: Budapest

 Budapest as the name suggests was once a Hungarian neighborhood.
 Today, the neighborhood is heavily Latino with other ethnicities including Portuguese, African Americans, and Eastern Europeans.
 It is mainly working to middle-class neighborhood that lies in the northern part of Route 440.
 It is heavily industrial with many oil refineries and brownfields.
 Like Amboy Avenue, it is quasi-suburban.

 Chickentown

 Chickentown is a neighborhood in the western part of Route 35 south of Spa Springs, just south of Route 440.
 It shares many of the same characteristics of Spa Springs but to a lesser extent.
 The city's largest park, Washington Park, is located here.

 Spa Springs

 Along with the waterfront, Spa Springs, which is in the northwestern part of the city, remains one of the most attractive and middle-class areas of the city.
 In this neighborhood, the population is older.
 Spa Springs is also the wealthiest neighborhood in town and is the most suburban with single-family houses and garages.

+Goat Hill

+Goat Hill was a small neighborhood of Perth Amboy near the waterfront, located slightly north of Hartford Street.
+The term was most popular from the 1890 to 1950.